Diagnostic MCP Server

 What you get

-- 67 Pattern entries — 55 canonical across 8 axes (book Appendix A numbering, axes 2–9) plus 12 pre-canonical Hybrid Pathologies (a sub-category, not a ninth axis; H.1–H.12, extracted from manuscript ch 10).
+- 79 Pattern entries — 67 across axes 2–10, plus 12 Hybrid Pathologies (10.4–10.15, ratified June 2026; formerly H.1–H.12) extracted from manuscript ch 10.
 Each entry carries six or seven diagnostic modality blocks: self_probe, behavioral_signature, peer_observation, differential_diagnosis, severity, intervention, and (for relational dysfunctions and hybrids) relational_signatures.

 - Pre-flight diagnostic reliability on every entry.
 Before you call a modality,